Teaching Your Child the Art of Happiness

 For many parents, raising happy children is the holy grail of parenting success.
 But too often, we think happiness is about those fleeting moments of getting what you want.
 Lasting happiness is actually much more complicated, but much more rewarding.
 And yes, you can dramatically increase your child's chances of being happy, just by the way you raise him or her.

 What makes a happy child who grows into a happy adult?
 Since happiness is a by-product of emotional health, this whole website is about helping you raise a happy child, from meeting your infant's need to be soothed, to helping your child develop optimism.
 But let's talk specifically about what makes humans happy.

 The latest research on happiness gives us surprising answers.
-Happiness turns out to be less a result of luck and external circumstance than a product of our own mental, emotional, and physical habits, which create the body chemistry that determines our happiness level.
+Once survival, safety and basic comforts are assured, external circumstance doesn't affect our happiness level much.
+Our genes certainly contribute, but their affect can be ameliorated to ratchet up our happiness set points to a higher level.
+The largest determinant of our happiness turns out to be our own mental, emotional, and physical habits, which create the body chemistry that determines our happiness level.

 We all know that some of us tend to be more upbeat than others.
 Part of this is inborn, just the fate of our genes that give us a happier mood.
 But much of our mood is habit.